pidario/disposable/README.md

 }
 ```
 # Contributing
 Of course PR are more than welcome.
-But as I mentioned, the list itself depends on another repository so I will consider only those that modify the helper code and/or tests (Go or other languages if any).
-Of course unit tests should be added too.
+But as I mentioned, since the list itself depends on another repository, I will consider only those that add or modify helper codes and/or tests (in any language).